badal-pundir/AIML-Projects/README.md

 # AIML-Projects
-some beginner level project on AIML
+some beginner level projects on AIML